 This doesn’t seem like a big deal, but the right lighting can totally transform a room by adding ambiance, warmth, or a bright, cheery feel.
 For example, you may find that under-cabinet lighting is beneficial when you are cooking, especially if you love to cook and spend a lot of time in the kitchen.
 Swapping overhead bathroom lights out for wall-mounted fixtures with higher wattage bulbs to make your room feel larger.

 Installing a dimmer switch will give you the option to create mood lighting based on the occasion; make it darker or brighter for any occasion.
 Dimmer switches are great for the kitchen, dining area, living room, and even the bedroom.

 No matter what you do, make sure you are using energy-efficient bulbs and fixtures in each room.
-A good LED bulb may seem expensive at $7, but can last up to 23 years and reduce your home energy consumption.
-Switching to energy-efficient lighting and appliances can also bump the overall value of your home by 1 to 3 percent.
+A good LED bulb may seem expensive at $7 but can last up to 23 years and reduce your home energy consumption.
+Switching to energy-efficient lighting and appliances can also bump your home’s overall value by 1 to 3 percent.

 Refinish Your Cabinets

 Brand-new kitchen cabinets can cost thousands of dollars.
-The cost to refinish them yourself is limited to the cost to buy the paint, supplies, and maybe some new handle fixtures and hinge hardware.
+The cost to refinish them yourself is limited to buying the paint, supplies, and maybe some new handle fixtures and hinge hardware.

 Finishing your cabinets yourself?
 You can often handle it for around $200, give or take, depending on the size of your kitchen.
 Just changing the stain or paint color can make it look like you remodeled your entire kitchen – without the $12,000 – $21,000+ price tag.
 That’s a big (and cheap) bonus if you need aesthetics in place because you’re selling.